Lakeland and the Borders with Scotland

-A UNESCO World Heritage Site, located in Cumbria in northwest England, the English Lake District is a mountainous area, whose valleys have been modelled by glaciers in the Ice Age and subsequently shaped by an agro-pastoral land-use system characterized by fields enclosed by walls.
+You will be transported through the UNESCO World Heritage Site, located in Cumbria in northwest England, the Lake District is a mountainous area, whose valleys have been modelled by glaciers over successive Ice Ages and subsequently shaped by an agro-pastoral land-use system characterized by fields enclosed by walls.
 The combined work of nature and human activity has produced a harmonious landscape in which the mountains are mirrored in the lakes.
 Grand houses, gardens and parks have been purposely created to enhance the landscape’s beauty.
-This landscape was greatly appreciated from the 18th century onwards by the Picturesque and later Romantic movements, which celebrated it in paintings, drawings poems and literature.
+This landscape was greatly appreciated from the 18th century onwards by the Picturesque and later Romantic movements, which celebrated it in paintings, drawings, and especially poems and literature.
 It also inspired an awareness of the importance of beautiful landscapes and triggered early efforts to preserve them.
 With over a dozen lakes and two hundred summits to choose from - the opportunities for touring are limitless.

 An agro-pastoral landscape endows Cumbria with market towns of remarkable character.
 Two are so distinct they are categorised as 'Gem Towns', deemed to be "particularly splendid and precious" (there are only 51 Gem Towns in total, throughout the British Isles).